Registration for this course is now closed. If you are interested in attending please email email@example.com for more information.

 - Participate in reviewing, synthesising and interpreting evidence as part of guideline development

 - Understand how evidence is used in developing guideline recommendations

 - Identify learning and development goals to expand knowledge and skills in the above areas

-This course has been approved by the Royal College of Pathologists for 6 CPD points.
+This course has been approved by the Royal College of Pathologists for 6 CPD credits.
 A certificate of attendance will be provided after the event.